segmentio/segment-docs/src/connections/sources/catalog/libraries/mobile/ios/index.md

 ### Including SDKs for destinations using Device-mode

-In the interest of keeping our SDK lightweight, the Analytics pod only installs the Segment destination.
-This means that all your data is sent using Segment's servers to any tools you've enabled using the default Cloud-mode.
+In the interest of keeping the Analytics-iOS SDK lightweight, the Analytics pod only installs the Segment destination.
+This means that all your data is sent through Segment's servers to any tools you enable using the default Cloud-mode.

-[As described here](/docs/connections/destinations/#connection-modes), some integrations require or offer Device-mode connections.
-In those cases, you'll need to take some additional steps as [shown in the source documentation here](/docs/connections/sources/catalog/libraries/mobile/ios/#packaging-device-mode-destination-sdks).
+Some destinations [require or offer Device-mode connections](/docs/connections/destinations/#connection-modes).
+For those destinations, you must take some additional steps as [to package the device-mode SDKs](/docs/connections/sources/catalog/libraries/mobile/ios/#packaging-device-mode-destination-sdks).

-Now that the SDK is installed and setup, you're ready to...
+Now that the Segment Analytics-iOS SDK is installed and set up, you're ready to...

 ### Configure and set up the SDK

 The `SEGAnalyticsConfiguration` class provides a set of properties that control various policies of the `SEGAnalytics` instance.
-You initialize it with a `writeKey` like so:
+You initialize it with a `writeKey` as in the examples below:

 {% codeexample %}
 {% codeexampletab Swift %}